indirect/andre.arko.net/_posts/2016-08-31-including-people.md

 <small>This post was also given as a conference talk at [Ruby on Ales 2016](http://ruby.onales.com) and [Ruby Remote Conf 2016](https://allremoteconfs.com/ruby-2016).
 If you prefer, you can [watch the video](https://www.youtube.com/watch?v=MrPtHogES6k) or [see the slides](https://speakerdeck.com/indirect/including-people-1).</small>

 This is about including people in projects, teams, and communities, but it would be more accurate to say “not excluding people”.
-Tech is highly exclusive field, and we need to stop driving people away before we can make them feel welcome and included.
+Tech is a highly exclusive field, and we need to stop driving people away before we can make them feel welcome and included.

 To be clear: I’m not an expert at this, but I have (sometimes painfully) learned many ways to exclude people.
 I’ll tell you about them, and then suggest ways to avoid them!
 That’s not enough to guarantee inclusiveness, but it’s at least a start.
 That said, I can't be sure my suggestions will work for everyone.
 Keep your eyes open, form hypotheses, experiment, and evaluate the results.